Closed

 Ineligible Costs and Activities

-- Activities completed before approval
+- Activities or projects completed before acceptance.

 Eligible geographic areas